 I should consult with Atlassian about this little quirk.

 Now you can try adding the Macro to a test page in Confluence (you'll need to make a new Confluence Space and Page before you can test it out so go ahead and do that first).

-Now, you will allow the user to specify their name using a parameter to learn about how parameters can be set, and used.
+Now, we will continue to customize the plugin.
+We'll add a macro parameter to learn about how parameters can be set, and used.

 <parameters/> element within the

 This specifies that the parameter is called 'Title' and is of type 'string'.
 You can find the full list of types under the Parameters heading in the macro module documentation

 Now modify the execute method in the Java class so it looks like this:

 To automatically serve static resources with Spring Boot (e.g. when using spring-boot-starter-web), you can simply place the static resources in one of several paths that Spring Boot automatically recognizes as a static file paths.